Navigation

 OADV Challenge and PRIDE Assembly

 Every week, during OADV challenge students will have opportunity to reflect on their achievements from the previous week and explore how they have embedded the Academy values.
-PRIDE assembly forms an essential part of the Advisory curriculum, during this session student achievements are celebrated through pupil appreciations and our inter-advisory league.
+PRIDE assembly forms an essential part of the Advisory curriculum, during this session student achievements are celebrated.
 The PRIDE assembly is an integral part of the Academy instilling the culture of celebration into our Academy.
-Students are rewarded by their advisory teachers, Pastoral teams and Academy Leadership, as well as being celebrated for attendance, behaviour, homework and enrichment participation.
+Students are rewarded by their Advisory teachers, Pastoral teams and Academy Leadership, as well as being celebrated for attendance, behaviour, homework and enrichment participation.

 Year 7